ElektraInitiative/libelektra/doc/decisions/0_drafts/key_value.md

 The next simplest way to define the API, is to give the caller full direct access.

 The caller creates a `Key` with a `void *` and a `size_t`.
-Afterwards the caller an access and change them at any time in any way they want to.
+Afterwards, the caller can access and change them at any time in any way they want to.

 Basically, a `Key` would not have ownership of its value.
 It would just have a reference to it.